Kedarnath FIRST DAY (Friday) Box Office Collection: Sushant & Sara Starrer Starts On A Good Note!

 Kedarnath – Day 1 (Friday) Box Office Collection

-As per early estimates, Sushant Singh Rajput and Sara Ali Khan starrer Kedarnath will collect Rs 3 - 5 Crores at the box office approximately.
-That's a pretty decent number to start off with.
+Sushant Singh Rajput and Sara Ali Khan starrer Kedarnath collected Rs 7.25 Crores at the box office on Day 1 (Friday).
+That's a pretty decent and impressive number to start off with.

 Weekend Box Office Estimates